imskm/kore-doc/applications/filemap.md

 Thus from the example above the URL /3.2.0/index.html will be served from the file docs\_3\_2\_0/index.html.

-Kore has the following builtin mime types:
+Kore has the following built-in MIME types:

 | Extension | MIME type|
 | --- | --- |